kamalmost/dotfiles/README.md

 # Dotfiles
-Repo for managing all my configurations | work in progress WIP
+Repo for managing all my configurations | work in progress WIP - TODO: add sync all my config later

 # Introduction